 Hudson has a long history as a port city, where goods and services flowed up and down the Hudson River to other parts of the state.
 The downtown retains this historic look, with many of its original Federalist-style buildings repurposed into shops, galleries, restaurants, and artists’ studios.
 Hudson’s easy access to New York City—two and a half hours by car, or a little over two hours by train—has made it one of the most desirable cities for those looking to move out of the city but still enjoy an urban atmosphere.
 It’s also a short drive to several other growing Upstate New York cities and towns, including Poughkeepsie, Beacon, Kingston, Newburgh and Rhinebeck.

 Despite its small size, Hudson is one of the best up-and-coming areas for business, with affordable rental rates and a strong talent pool to draw from.
 The city is also buzzing with arts and culture of all types—performing arts, visual arts, handmade goods, literature, food and more.
 From Olana State Historic Site to Basilica Hudson and the Hudson River Exchange, you’ll never tire of the dozens of unique things to do and see in Hudson, and the fascinating people who make the city tick.

 - County: Columbia

-- Reasons to move there: eclectic arts and culture, urban feel, proximity to natural parks and trails, ease of access to New York City.
+Reasons to move to Hudson: Historic urban feel, proximity to natural parks and trails, ease of access to New York City.